senzing-garage/go-logging/README.md

 - `messagetext`
 - `messagetime`

-These packages have a similar method signature:
+These packages have a method signature similar to:

 ```go
  MessageXxxx(messageNumber int, details ...interface{}) (string, error)
 ```

 They receive the message identification number and a series of details.
-From this information they construct the value of the field to be logged.
+From this information,s they construct the value of the field to be logged.
 If the returned string is empty, nothing is logged for that particular field.

 ### Message format